Kevin Pietersen: Early and personal life

 Pietersen is widely portrayed in the media as having a self-assured personality, described by Geoffrey Boycott as being "cocky and confident".
 Former England test captain Michael Vaughan counters this, saying, "KP is not a confident person.
 He obviously has great belief in his ability but that's not quite the same thing...
 And I know KP wants to be loved.
 I try to text him and talk to him as often as I can because I know he is insecure."
 He has been noted for unusual haircuts, with his peroxide blonde-dyed streak of hair along the middle of his head during the 2005 Ashes series being described as a "dead skunk" look.
 During the 2006–07 Ashes tour, the Australian team, noted for their efforts to dominate opponents psychologically, dubbed him "The Ego", or "FIGJAM" (Fuck I'm Good, Just Ask Me).
 Other nicknames include "KP", "Kelves", "Kev" and "Kapes".

-Pietersen is married to former Liberty X singer Jessica Taylor.
-The couple married on 29 December 2007 at St Andrew's Church in Castle Combe, Wiltshire, with former England team-mate Darren Gough acting as best man.
+Pietersen married Liberty X singer Jessica Taylor on 29 December 2007 at St Andrew's Church in Castle Combe, Wiltshire, with former England team-mate Darren Gough acting as best man.

-Jessica gave birth to the couple's first child, a son, in 2010.
-Pietersen travelled back from touring with the England side in Barbados to be present at the birth.
-He arrived at the hospital just in time for the birth.
-Their second child, a daughter, was born in 2015.
-Pietersen took leave from playing for the Melbourne Stars in the Big Bash League in Australia to be present for the birth.
+Jessica gave birth to their first child, a son, in 2010.
+Pietersen travelled back from touring with the England team in Barbados and arrived at the hospital just in time for the birth.
+Their second child, a daughter, was born in 2015, and Pietersen took leave from playing for the Melbourne Stars in the Big Bash League in Australia to be present for the birth.

 Pietersen considers South Africa his first home and England his second home, and the family split their time between Surrey and the Sabie River.